The Patriots (TV series): Production

 In January 1962 the ABC announced it would make a third historical series, an unofficial sequel to Stormy Petrel and The Outcasts.
 The first two were written by Rex Rienits but this one was written by Phillip Grenville Mann, an Australian who had worked in London and replaced Rienits as drama editor at the ABC.
-"I hope that any factions in it are not dubbed 'goodies' and 'baddies'," said Mann.
+Mann was quoted in the Sydney Morning Herald as saying: "I hope that any factions in it are not dubbed 'goodies' and 'baddies'.
 "When men of principle disagree it does not necessarily follow that they become either heroes or scoundrels.
-Tragedy – and drama – can sometimes be found in men who act which absolute integrity and in direct conflict with the needs and desires of the people."
+Tragedy – and drama – can sometimes be found in men who act with absolute integrity and in direct conflict with the needs and desires of the people."

 Designer Phil Hickie spent four months designing 17 sets, plus the costumes and props.
 More than 200 gallons of paint were used.